via-teaching/ecs273-25s/README_guideline.md

 **4. Visit the frontend in your browser**
 Usually: http://localhost:5173

-## Any additional requirements / information
+## Any additional requirements / information (optional)
 This contains:
 - Additional code running for your data
--
+- Your folder structures